 '''

-IKikusuiPwx instr = new KikusuiPwx();
+Dim instr As IKikusuiPwx = New KikusuiPwx()

-instr.Initialize( "TCPIP::192.168.1.5::INSTR", true, true, "");
+instr.Initialize("TCPIP::192.168.1.5::INSTR", True, True, "")

-instr.Close();
+instr.Close()

 '''

-When creating a driver object, use new operator for the KikusuiPwx component class to create its instance.
+When creating a driver object, use New operator for the KikusuiPwx component class to create its instance.
 Use the variable instr as IKikusuiPwx interface type to receive the created object.
-(The default interface of KikusuiPwx component is IKikusuiPwx, so typecasting is not needed.)